The History of Spray Point Station

 Spray Point Station was established on 1 April 1914, when ‘Section 43 Hillersden subdivision’ was balloted in the Blenheim Town Hall (5 March).
 Sheep were driven from Marlborough to Canterbury through the new station, and the Cob Quarters was built as accommodation for shearers and musterers.

-In 2004 the property was purchased by the Mapps, with an eye to developing a multi-platform station to carry Spray Point Station into the future.
+In 2004 Jenny pruchased the property with an eye to developing a multi-platform station to carry Spray Point Station into the future.
 Today the station’s activities include environmental conservation, carbon farming, horse breeding, cattle raising, walking tracks, tourism and of course, nearly a century later you will still see that iconic kiwi vista of sheep dotting the high country.

 ‘The Muster’ has always been a feature of New Zealand sheep farming.
 Sheep were mustered from the high country and regularly driven from all over Marlborough, through Spray Point, and on to Canterbury for sale.
 Today the muster (and sheep dog trials to demonstrate the musterer’s skill) are important features on rural calendars.
 However in the 1920s and 1930s, being a musterer was a way of life.
 Ninety-three year old Lionel Winstanley was one of these men, working the muster in the Waihopai and at Spray Point.
 His recollections help provide colour to the history of Cob Quarters, and a copy of this book, Hobnails, Hounds & Humour is available to read in the cottage.